· 3 min read

 • Country: Spain (coastal) · a warm-weather seaside bocadillo

-The bread is a plain crusty barra, the everyday Spanish stick, split down its length and sometimes wiped on the cut faces with oil from the griddle.
-It is chosen to be a sturdy, neutral carrier: open enough in the crumb to soak a little of the garlicky oil and the cuttlefish's own juices, crusted enough to hold a hot wet filling on the walk back to a table without going to paste.
-The sepia is laid in still steaming, cut into strips or left in slabs, so each bite is mostly seafood and a little bread.
-This is a bocadillo where the loaf is deliberately quiet and the filling does all the talking.
+The loaf is a plain crusty barra, the everyday Spanish stick, split down its length and sometimes wiped on the cut faces with oil straight off the griddle.
+It works as a sturdy, neutral carrier: open enough in the crumb to take up the garlicky oil and the cuttlefish’s own juices, crusted enough to hold a hot wet filling on the walk back to a table without going to paste.
+The sepia is laid in still steaming, cut into strips or left in slabs, so most of each bite is seafood and only a little is bread.
+The bread exists to stay quiet and let the filling carry the bocadillo.

 Read next